 Instead of imposing discharge limitations and stormwater control programs, the Michigan Department of Environmental Quality is allowing local units of government to establish goals to improve water quality through development and implementation of a watershed management plan.
-In 2001, Genesee County designated the Drain Commissioner's Office as the county agency responsible to engage in watershed management activities and establish a system of stormwater management services under Public Act 342, Public Acts of Michigan, 1939, as amended ("Act 342").
-Although not all of the communities located within Genesee County are regulated under the NPDES Phase II program, all the communities (except City of Flint: Phase I Community) have signed a contract under Public Act 342 with the Genesee County Drain Commissioner's Office to provide stormwater management services which includes:
+In 2001, Genesee County designated the Drain Commissioner's Office as the county agency responsible to engage in watershed management activities and establish a system of stormwater management services under Act 342, Public Acts of Michigan, 1939, as amended ("Act 342").
+Although not all of the communities located within Genesee County are regulated under the NPDES Phase II program, all the communities have signed a contract under Act 342 with the Genesee County Drain Commissioner's Office to provide stormwater management services which includes:

-- Applying for Certificate of Coverage for the communities and Genesee County under Michigan's Phase II Watershed-based Stormwater Permit. - Organize and direct the development of a Public Participation Plan - Organize and oversee the Public Education and Participation Sub Committee - Organize and oversee the New Construction Standards and Post Construction Practices Sub Committee - Organize and oversee the Monitoring and Mapping Sub Committee - Organize and direct the watershed workgroup in developing the Stormwater Management Plan. - Organize and oversee planning and implementation of the above programs - Assist the contract communities in preparing individual SWIPPIs - Coordinating between the communities and the school districts that have signed contracts as nested jurisdictions.
+- Applying for Certificate of Coverage on communities' behalf under Michigan's Phase II Watershed-based Stormwater Permit. - Organize and direct the development of a Public Participation Plan - Organize and oversee the Public Education and Participation Sub Committee - Organize and oversee the New Construction Standards and Post Construction Practices Sub Committee - Organize and oversee the Monitoring and Mapping Sub Committee - Organize and direct the watershed workgroup in developing the Stormwater Management Plan. - Organize and oversee planning and implementation of the above programs - Assist the contract communities in preparing individual SWPPIs - Coordinating between the communities and the school districts that have signed contracts as nested jurisdictions.